DrBoogie/GetClean/CodeBook.md

 The original dataset is described in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-This dataset includes the following files:
+The zip-file which we had to download includes the following files:

-'README.txt'
+'README.txt':

 'features_info.txt': Shows information about the variables used on the feature vector.